BA (Hons) Product Design

 Key course features

 - We have excellent commercial links with direct access to live design projects.

 - The software you will use is of the latest industry standard.
-We provide the full suit you will need including Creative Cloud and Autodesk Fusion.
+We provide the full suite you will need including Creative Cloud and SolidWorks.

 - You will also have access to Wacom Cintiq tablets, material workshops and digital fabrication equipment.

 - We offer industry-focused visits and a variety of study trips so you can gain first-hand insight into how the design industry works and the variety of employment opportunities that are available while you develop your career aspirations.

 - Throughout your time with us, our academic team will ensure you are aware of opportunities, such as competitions, available to enhance your portfolio.

 - We offer friendly pastoral care within our welcoming creative community.
 Our enthusiastic staff set aside a high number of contact hours to ensure that you can always draw on their knowledge and support.